 - There is a Value Added Tax (VAT) of 13% on nearly everything purchased and for services rendered.
-This includes food, vehicles, dining out, labor, etc. Until July 2019, this tax was only on goods purchased but was recently expanded to include labor such as attorney fees, car repair, home maintenance, cable TV, water, electricity, etc. Some food items that are considered a necessity or are produced in Costa Rica are exempt from the tax.
+This includes food, vehicles, dining out, labor, etc. Until July 2019, this tax was only on goods purchased but was recently expanded to include labor such as attorney fees, car repair, home maintenance, cable TV, water, electricity, etc. Some food items that are considered a necessity, or are produced in Costa Rica, are exempt from the 13% tax.
 Examples of these are rice, beans, papayas, pineapple, coffee and local beer.

 - Gas is roughly $4 USD and diesel about $3 per gallon and is sold by the liter.
 Prices have been driven up by the war in Ukraine.
 Below is a great link to get current gas and diesel prices.
 Use the pull down menus to select currency and liters versus gallons.
 Keep in mind that there are 3.785 liters per gallon.

 Current Gas Prices

 Current Diesel Prices

 - There is no such thing as underground, piped natural gas in Costa Rica.
 People that have gas appliances such as a stove or outdoor grill use propane.
-Is is widely available and costs about $11 USD for a five gallon container and $70 USD to fill a 4 foot tall cylinder for your stove.
+Is is widely available and costs about $11 USD to refill a five gallon container and $70 USD to fill a 4 foot tall cylinder for your stove.
 The gas for our stove lasted over two years before having to be refilled.